Vedant-S/CryptoBuyer/README.md

 ___________________________________________________________________________________________________________________________________
 ## Contract:
 ___________________________________________________________________________________________________________________________________
 The contract is developed using Solidity.
 It is actually deployed over Rinbeky Ethereum Test Net.
 You can you this code to understand how Solidity works.
-In order to deploy your own contract, you can refers to [this page]().
+In order to deploy your own contract, you can refer to [this page]().
 ___________________________________________________________________________________________________________________________________
 #### API
 ___________________________________________________________________________________________________________________________________